Injury prevention: Pedestrian safety

 Pedestrian safety is the focus of both epidemiological and psychological injury prevention research.
 Epidemiological studies typically focus on causes external to the individual such as traffic density, access to safe walking areas, socioeconomic status, injury rates, legislation for safety (e.g., traffic fines), or even the shape of vehicles, which can affect the severity of injuries resulting from a collision.
 Epidemiological data show children aged 1–4 are at greatest risk for injury in driveway and sidewalks.
 Children aged 5–14 are at greatest risk while attempting to cross streets.

 Psychological pedestrian safety studies extend as far back as the mid-1980s, when researchers began examining behavioral variables in children.
 Behavioral variables of interest include selection of crossing gaps in traffic, attention to traffic, the number of near hits or actual hits, or the routes children chose when crossing multiple streets such as while walking to school.
 The most common technique used in behavioral pedestrian research is the pretend road, in which a child stands some distance from the curb and watches traffic on the real road, then walks to the edge of the street when a crossing opportunity is chosen.
 Research is gradually shifting to more ecologically valid virtual reality techniques.

 Home safety

 Home accidents including burns, drownings, and poisonings are the most common cause of death in industrialized countries.
 Efforts to prevent accidents such as providing safety equipment and teaching about home safety practices may reduce the rate of injuries.

 Occupational safety and health

-A musculoskeletal injury (MSI) is the most common health hazard in workplaces.
-Injuries can be prevented by using proper body mechanics.
+Occupational safety and health (OSH) is the science of forecasting, recognizing, evaluating and controlling of hazards arising in or from the workplace that could impair the health and wellbeing of workers.
+This area is necessarily vast, involving a large number of disciplines and numerous workplace and environmental hazards.
+Liberalization of world trade, rapid technological progress, significant developments in transport and communication, shifting patterns of employment, changes in work organization practices, and the size, structure and lifecycles of enterprises and of new technologies can all generate new types and patterns of hazards, exposures and risks.
+A musculoskeletal injury is the most common health hazard in workplaces.
+The elimination of unsafe or unhealthy working conditions and dangerous acts can be achieved in a number of ways, including by engineering control, design of safe work systems to minimize risks, substituting safer materials for hazardous substances, administrative or organizational methods, and use of personal protective equipment.